 Our operations are subject to extensive foreign, federal, national, state, provincial and local environmental, health and safety laws and regulations governing, among other things, the generation, discharge, emission, storage, handling, transportation, use, treatment and disposal of hazardous substances; land use, reclamation and remediation; waste management and pollution prevention measures; greenhouse gas emissions; and the health and safety of our employees.
 We are also required to obtain permits from governmental authorities for certain operations, and to comply with related laws and regulations.
 We may not have been and may not be at all times in full compliance with such permits and related laws and regulations.
 If we violate or fail to comply with these permits and related laws and regulations, we could be subject to penalties, restrictions on operations or other sanctions, obligations to install or upgrade pollution control equipment and legal claims, including for alleged personal injury or property or environmental damages.
 Such liability could adversely affect our reputation, business, results of operations and financial condition.
 In addition, in the context of an investigation, the government may impose obligations to make technology upgrades to our facilities that could result in our incurring material capital expenses.
 For example, in addition to notices received with respect to other plants, we have received two Notices and Findings of Violation ("NOV/FOV") from the U.S. federal government, alleging numerous violations of the Clean Air Act relating to the Company's Beverly, Ohio facility.
 Should the Company and the federal government be unable to reach a negotiated resolution of the NOV/FOVs, the U.S. government could file a formal lawsuit in U.S. federal court for injunctive relief, potentially requiring the Company to implement emission reduction measures, and for civil penalties.
-The statutory maximum penalty is \$93,750 per day per violation, from April, 2013 to the present.
-See "Item 8.A.-Financial Information-Consolidated Financial Statements and Other Financial Information-Legal proceedings" for additional information.
-The Beverly facility also is located in an area currently designated as Non-Attainment for the one hour SO2 National Ambient Air Quality Standards ("NAAQS").
-The Company has worked with the Ohio Environmental Protection Agency to develop a plan that ensures the facility is not causing exceedances of the one-hour NAAQS standard for SO2.
-The plan has received the necessary approval from the United States Environmental Protection Agency ("EPA").
+The statutory maximum penalty is \$93,750 per day per violation, from April, 2013 to December 2021, and \$109,024 p